r-uby-dev/roda-llm/README.md

 blends into whatever page it is dropped into: text colour and font family are inherited, the sizes are relative, and the border, surface and muted tones are neutrals that follow the page's own `color-scheme`.
+Its own furniture - the composer, the count and the live line - is set in a mono stack, the way a console reads, while answers stay in the page's font.

+The console is a column: the answer, then a status bar, then the composer.
+The bar carries the count of tool calls on its left and the live line beside it - the tool that is running, "Thinking…" while the turn waits on the model, and "Idle" in between - so the console always says what it is doing.
+The list of calls is a disclosure away and opens downward, pushing the answer up rather than covering it, and the bar sits flush on the composer because it belongs to it.

+What a tool call reads as belongs to the host, not the component: a `tool.<name>.call` slot describes it while it runs, `tool.<name>.return` describes it once it has come back, and `tool.*.call-icon` and `tool.*.return-icon` supply the icons.
+The example above uses all four.

-Its own furniture - the composer, the trace and the status line - is set in a mono stack, the way a console reads, while answers stay in the page's font.
-A turn's tool calls are written into the transcript as they happen, so they are visible while they run and after they return, and they scroll with the answer instead of taking a panel of their own. `prompt` names the composer's prompt (`$` by default) and `placeholder` its placeholder text; the `reset-icon` slot replaces the reset button's icon.
-Expanding mirrors onto the host as the `expanded` attribute, so a page can dress the expanded console or take the viewport with it.
+`prompt` names the composer's prompt (`$` by default), `placeholder` its placeholder text, and `height` its height - unset, it measures the placeholder and takes that.
+The `reset-icon` slot replaces the reset button's icon, and expanding mirrors onto the host as the `expanded` attribute, so a page can dress the expanded console or take the viewport with it.
 To move it further in the direction of a given design, either set the tokens, or style it from the outside with `::part()`.

-Every part is available: `console`, `body`, `answer`, `trace`, `trace-details`, `trace-summary`, `trace-label`, `trace-list`, `placeholder`, `status`, `form`, `prompt`, `input`, `expand` and `reset`:
+Every part is available: `console`, `body`, `answer`, `placeholder`, `trace`, `trace-details`, `trace-summary`, `trace-toggle`, `trace-label`, `trace-list`, `status`, `form`, `prompt`, `input`, `expand` and `reset`:

 ```html
 <style>